-While the details can seem a little gruesome if you think about an unsuspecting insect being caught in a sticky web and consumed by an eight-legged arachnid, the fact is that spiders keep the numbers of bloodsucking, disease spreading, crop destroying pests under control.
-That is something we can all appreciate.
+While the details can seem a little gruesome if you think about an unsuspecting insect being caught in a sticky cobweb and consumed by an eight-legged arachnid, the fact is that spiders keep the numbers of other pests under control.
+A few positive results this leads to includes:

-Determining the importance of spiders really depends on who you ask.
-A gardener or farmer is likely to recognize how helpful spiders are at preventing pests from destroying crops.
+These pests play an important role in our ecosystem as predators to other insects.
+Determining the importance of spiders depends on who you ask.
+A gardener or farmer is likely to recognize how helpful they are at preventing pests from destroying crops.
 A doctor, scientist, or engineer may appreciate the innovative possibilities related to the study of spiders.

-Just because you don’t want to see any spiders inside your home doesn’t mean spiders don’t serve an important purpose.
+Just because you don’t want to see any inside your home doesn’t mean they don’t serve an important purpose.
 Keeping spiders outside where they belong is the best way to keep everyone safe, happy, and healthy.

 - Despite having so many eyes, many spider species have poor eyesight.
 They make up for it with the tiny hairs that line their eight legs.
-The hairs are able to detect scents, helping spiders find food and potential mates.
+The hairs are able to detect scents, helping them find food and potential mates.

 - Spiders are found on every continent, except Antarctica.